Antoinette Konikow: Early years

 Antoinette Federika Buchholz was born to Lutheran parents in 1869, in Orenburg in the Russian Empire.
 She was the daughter of Theodor Buchholz and Rosa Kuhner Buchholz.
 She had an older brother who was also a physician, Dr. Wilhelm Buchholz.

 She attended secondary school in Odessa in Ukraine before immigrating to Zurich, Switzerland to attend the university there.
 In 1891 in Zurich, she married a fellow student, Moses J. Konikow (Konikov), a Belarusian Jew from Vitebsk.

 While in Switzerland, Konikow joined the Emancipation of Labor group headed by Georgii Plekhanov.

 The Konikows subsequently came to America on 8 May 1893.
 Antoinette attended Tufts University, near Boston, from which she graduated with honors in 1902 with a medical degree.
 The couple had two children, Edith Rose Konikow (b.
 1904) and William Morris Konikow (b.
 1906) before divorcing in 1908.

 She remained a practicing medical doctor in Boston up through the 1930s.
+As part of her work she organized lectures for women on birth control and suffered arrest for displaying contraceptives.